LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 | LoopKit/OmniKit | main |

 !!! warning "Loop with LnL Patches"
     Some Loop users build with the loopnlearn version of LoopWorkspace using the [main_lnl_patches](https://www.loopandlearn.org/main-lnl-patches) branch.
 Initially, this process involved making your LoopWorkspace fork from loopnlearn instead of LoopKit.
-You have the option of deleting that fork and starting over with LoopKit, adding your 6 Secrets to your new fork of LoopWorkspace and apply those same patches in the build-loop.yml file of your new fork, see [Loop and Learn: LnL Patches](https://www.loopandlearn.org/custom-code/#lnl-patches).
+You have the option of deleting that fork and starting over with LoopKit, adding your 6 Secrets to your new fork of LoopWorkspace and apply those same patches in the build-loop.yml file of your new fork, see [Loop and Learn: GitHub Browser Build for Loop with Patches](https://www.loopandlearn.org/custom-code/#add-lnl-patches).

     The process for creating your own customizations is the same as those using the released code.